lang-aura/aura-lang-docs/Writerside/topics/Quick-Tour.md

 // Prints to stdout; does not append a newline io.print("Hello world")

-// Prints to stdout' appends a newline io.println("Hello world")
+// Prints to stdout; appends a newline io.println("Hello world")

 // Assembles string and prints to stdout